 The Bodhisatta was once an ascetic.
-Before this he was a wealthy brahmin, but after his wife died he took his young son and lived an austere religious life deep in the Himalayas.
-Many years later some bandits from the border region raided a town to take plunder and slaves.
-One beautiful but wicked woman escaped their attack, and during her journey she came upon the Bodhisatta’s hut.
+Before this, he was a wealthy brahmin, but after his wife died, he took his young son to live an austere religious life deep in the Himalayas.
+Many years later, some bandits from the border region raided a town to take plunder and slaves.
+One beautiful but wicked woman fled their attack, and during her journey she came upon the Bodhisatta’s hut.
 He was away gathering fruit, but his son was at home and the woman quickly charmed him into sleeping with her.
 Then she told him they should leave and live in civilization.
-He agreed to go with her, but needed to say goodbye to his father.
-The woman knew if she was still there when the Bodhisatta returned, he would do something bad to her, so she left right away and waited for him at the road.
+He agreed to go with her, but needed to say goodbye to his father first.
+The woman knew that if she was still there when the Bodhisatta returned, he would do something bad to her, so she left right away and waited for him at the road.

-When the Bodhisatta returned he immediately realized his son had fallen under the power of a woman because he had not done his duties.
+When the Bodhisatta returned, he immediately realized his son had fallen under the power of a woman because he had not done his duties.
 He told his father he was going to go live in the world of men.
-But having come to the Himalayas as a child, he did not know what life was like there and asked his father which group of people he should befriend.
+But having come to the Himalayas as a child, he did not know what life was like there, and he asked his father which group of people he should befriend.
 As a way of warning his son what life was like outside the forest, the Bodhisatta answered that he should find people who are trustworthy, patient, and polite and avoid anyone who is impulsive.
 The son knew it would be very difficult to find people like this, so he decided not to leave.
-The Bodhisatta then taught his son mystic meditation and they both stayed in the wilderness for the rest of their lives.
+The Bodhisatta then taught his son mystic meditation, and they both stayed in the wilderness for the rest of their lives.

 In the Lifetime of the Buddha